 - Does not support IMAP accounts.

 Alpine is a free console email client.
 Alpine is suitable for both the inexperienced email user as well as for the most demanding of power users.
-This software is a favorite with programmers, developers, power users and geeks.
-Its is based on the Pine Message System, which was also developed at the University of Washington.
+This software is a favorite with programmers, developers, power users, and geeks.
+It is based on the Pine Message System, which was also developed at the University of Washington.
 The user experience is highly customizable through the use of the Alpine Setup command.
 Alpine is licensed under Apache license, and its first version was released on December 20, 2007.
 You will get to know more about this tiny email client when you will use it.

 Pros and Cons of Alpine